TFeatureManagement/TFeatureManagement/README.md

 ## Consumption

 The simplest use case for feature flags is to do a conditional check for whether a feature is enabled to take different paths in code.
-The uses cases grow from there as the feature flag API begins to offer extensions into ASP.NET Core.
+The use cases grow from there as the feature flag API begins to offer extensions into ASP.NET Core.

 ### Feature Check